popphp/pop-queue/README.md

 ### Callables

-Any callable object can be passed into a job object.
+Any callable object can be passed into a job object:

 ```php
 use Pop\Queue\Processor\Job;